fieldtrip/website/tutorial/source/sourcemodel.md

 {% include image src="/assets/img/tutorial/sourcemodel/figure4.png" width="300" %}

-**fig 3: template grid in single-subject head coordinates, superimposed onto the headmodel**
+_Figure 3: template grid in single-subject head coordinates, superimposed onto the headmodel_

 {% include markup/red %}
 Keep in mind that the .pos field in the source models are subject specific.
 When you want to do group analysis across subjects, which now in principle is allowed due to the equivalence of the dipole positions in normalized space, you need to replace the positions with the normalized positions of the template sourcemodel.
 Otherwise, FieldTrip will throw an error.